meetschouhan18/BigMart-Sales-Prediction/README.md

 After encoding, data is feed to Linear Regression model of Polynomial Degree 3 with the help of Polynomial Features.

-After training is done, an accuracy of 79% is obtained
+After training is done, an accuracy of 79% is obtained.